Radiative neutrino mass generation and dark matter through vectorlike leptons: Abstract

 \section{Abstract}

-This study presents a radiative three-loop framework for neutrino mass generation, employing an asymmetric Yukawa coupling between two new scalar $SU(2)_L$ doublets and vector-like lepton doublets.
-Dark matter candidates arise from the scalar sector of one of the doublets and play a crucial role in the generation of neutrino masses through their nonzero scalar mixing.
-The singly charged scalar sector undergoes an analogous mixing structure.
-A single generation of vector-like leptons yields three nondegenerate neutrino masses as a consequence of the asymmetric Yukawa combinations entering the neutrino mass matrix.
+This study presents a radiative three-loop model for neutrino mass generation, employing an asymmetric Yukawa coupling between two new scalar $SU(2)_L$ doublets and vectorlike lepton doublets.
+Dark matter candidates arise from one of the scalar doublets and contribute to neutrino mass generation through the mass splitting between its neutral components.
+The singly charged scalars are also essential for neutrino mass, with the charged states of the two doublets mixing with one another.
+A single generation of vectorlike leptons yields two nonzero neutrino masses as a consequence of the asymmetric Yukawa combinations entering the neutrino mass matrix.
 The model is tested against dark matter phenomenology, neutrino mass and mixing data, and the charged lepton flavor-violating process $\mu \rightarrow e \gamma$, showing compatibility with current bounds and leading to experimentally accessible predictions.

 \keywords{Radiative neutrino mass, dark matter, vector-like leptons, asymmetric Yukawa.}